wix-incubator/quix/documentation/docs/clickhouse.md

 | `MODULES_FOO_SYNTAX` | syntax marker      |   `ansi_sql` |

-example of clickhouse1 jdbc note that will be named `foo` in the UI
+example of clickhouse jdbc note that will be named `foo` in the UI

 ```properties
 MODULES=<comma separated list of your modules>,foo